Kurento/bugtracker/README.md

 * Read the documentation: If the answer is in the documentation, the answer will be “Read the documentation”... one mail round wasted

 * Check with the lates development version.
-Read about [Working with nightly builds] in the documentation.
-You might have to do a `sudo apt-get install dist-upgrade` in some cases
+Read about [Working with nightly builds] in the documentation if needed.
+Note: You might have to run `sudo apt-get install dist-upgrade` in some cases, if you see the message `The following packages have been kept back`

 * Webrtc is working in your target browser? use the [WebRTC test page]

 * Is it working on a different browser

 * If you are using TURN/STUN, make sure it is working using this [STUN/TURN testing] page